 - No satellite imagery analysis capabilities

-- Not suited for GEOINT workflows directly
+- Not suited for GEOINT workflows on its own

 Best for: Developers building map-centric applications who need a reliable, customizable mapping backend.